Deinstitutionalisation: Misconceptions

 There is a common perception by the public and media that people with mental disorders are more likely to be dangerous and violent if released into the community.
-However, a large 1998 study in Archives of General Psychiatry suggested that discharged psychiatric patients without substance abuse symptoms are no more likely to commit violence than others without substance abuse symptoms in their neighborhoods, which were usually economically deprived and high in substance abuse and crime.
-The study also reported that a higher proportion of the patients than of the others in the neighborhoods reported symptoms of substance abuse.
+However, a large 1998 study in Archives of General Psychiatry suggested that discharged psychiatric patients without substance abuse symptoms are no more likely to commit violence than others without substance abuse symptoms in their neighbourhoods, even when those neighbourhoods were already economically deprived and high in substance abuse and crime.
+The study also reports a higher proportion of institutionalised patients abusing substances compared to their non-institutionalised counterparts, therefore exacerbating the misconception.

 Findings on violence committed by those with mental disorders in the community have been inconsistent and related to numerous factors; a higher rate of more serious offences such as homicide have sometimes been found but, despite high-profile homicide cases, the evidence suggests this has not been increased by deinstitutionalisation.
 The aggression and violence that does occur, in either direction, is usually within family settings rather than between strangers.

-The argument that deinstitutionalization has led to increases in homelessness can also be viewed a misconception with some suggesting a correlative rather than causative relationship between the two.
-It has been argued that in United States, loss of low-income housing and disability benefits are the core causes of homelessness historically and placing the blame on deinstitutionalization is an oversimplification which does not take into account the other policy changes which occurred during the same time.
+The argument that deinstitutionalisation has led to increases in homelessness can also be viewed a misconception with some suggesting a correlative rather than causative relationship between the two.
+It has been argued that in United States, loss of low-income housing and disability benefits are the core causes of homelessness historically and placing the blame on deinstitutionalisation is an oversimplification which does not take into account the other policy changes which occurred during the same time.